awsdocs/amazon-connect-admin-guide/doc_source/agent-event-streams.md

 1. Under **Agent Events**, select the Kinesis stream to use, and then choose **Save**\.

-## Use Agent Event Streams to Determine Agent ACW Time<a name="determine-acw-time"></a>
+## Determine How Long an Agent Spends Doing ACW<a name="determine-acw-time"></a>

-You can use agent event stream data to determine the amount of time an agent spent in ACW\.
-Though there is no event in the event stream for the agent entering ACW status, you can use the other agent event data to calculate the time\.
+There's no event in the agent event stream that tells you how long a contact is in the ACW state, and by extension how long an agent spends doing ACW\.
+However, there's other data in the agent event stream that you can use to figure this out\.

-In agent event streams, you can determine the time at which an agent entered ACW status by viewing the `StateStartTimeStamp` for the event for a contact entering the `ENDED` state in the event stream\.
+First, identify when the contact entered ACW\.
+Here's how to do that:

+1. Identify when the conversation between the contact and agent `ENDED`\.

+1. View the `StateStartTimeStamp` for the event\.

-For example, in the following example agent event stream output, the agent enters ACW at "**StateStartTimestamp**": "2019\-05\-25T18:55:27\.017Z"\.
+For example, in the following agent event stream output, the contact enters ACW state at "**StateStartTimestamp**": "2019\-05\-25T18:55:27\.017Z"\.

+**Tip**
+In the agent event stream, events are listed in reverse chronological order\.
+We recommend reading through following examples by starting at the bottom of each example\.

 ```
 {